metallicwolf/SIG/README.md

 # SQL INSERT generator (SIG)
 * ### The program finds the structure of tables (table names, column names), then finds all files with values.
 * ### Processes values to match the correct format.
 * ### Generates ready-made database queries to add large numbers of values to tables.
-Queries with values are saved to files like <TABLENAME_new.csv>.
+Queries with values are saved to files like <TABLENAME_new.sql>.

 ## For example.
 * Search for *.sql and *.csv files.
 SQL files containing a table structure, CSV files containing a list of values to be INSERTED